nemoarchive/documentation/submit_data.md

 # Submitting a File Manifest
 All submissions to NeMO Archives, whether public or private, begin with upload of a tab delimited (tsv) file manifest including MD5 checksums through the User Dashboard available to logged in users at [https://nemoarchive.org/login](https://nemoarchive.org/login).
 More instructions on submission are below.
 This enables us to collect some basic information in order to organize and process your data properly for release.
 This is not a comprehensive metadata collection and should be straightforward to populate.

-Detection and validation of a properly formatted manifest will trigger a message providing the Aspera submission path for your data, see below.
+Detection and validation of a properly formatted manifest will trigger an email message providing the Aspera submission path for your data, see below.

 ## Manifest format
 [File manifest template in tsv format](https://github.com/nemoarchive/documentation/blob/master/manifest_template.tsv)

-[Excel-friendly manifest file with field descriptions and controlled vocabularies](https://drive.google.com/file/d/1Z7h1_6Wgw8OurEoOAXU94yQcU5n0rLBK/view?usp=sharing) - Please contact NeMO to discuss addition of new terms to the any of the controlled vocabularies.
+[Excel-friendly manifest file with field descriptions and controlled vocabularies](https://drive.google.com/file/d/1Z7h1_6Wgw8OurEoOAXU94yQcU5n0rLBK/view?usp=sharing) - Please contact NeMO to discuss addition of new terms to any of the controlled vocabularies.

 All manifest files must contain the following fields.
 Do not delete headers for unused, optional columns:
  * File name - must be unique, described below